Okvel/genetic-algorithms-examples/README.md

 An initial population is randomly generated.
 City coordinates are stored in file in *test* directory.
 Representation of ways and cyclic crossover are used to implement task.
 # How to launch
 To launch application you can open file **home.html** and press button with number of laboratory work or just open **lab1.html**, **lab2.html** or **lab3.html** file.
+# Libraries
+Application was created using JavaScript and next libraries:
+* jQuery;
+* material design light;
+* plotly